Traveling the world while working remotely can be cheaper than you think.

 Maybe you’re already a digital nomad, trying to find ways to make money stretch no matter what currency it’s in.
 If you’re looking for tips to cut expenses and save money while traveling and working, you’ve come to the right place.

 Want to keep up with more financial news?
 Click here to sign up for our free newsletter.

 1. Choose destinations carefully

 Just because you’re exploring the world while making a living doesn’t mean you want to blow two months’ earnings in a city where you’re surprised by the high cost of living.

 Research digital nomad community sites such as Nomadlist, where you can look up cities’ cost of living, including the cost for the average nomad.
 You’ll also find each city’s pros and cons, neighborhoods, and coworking options along with a digital nomad community forum.

 2. Build an emergency fund

 Adventure waits for the digital nomad, but so do unexpected emergencies.
 What if your laptop dies, gets stolen or lost or the Airbnb you booked is in a scary neighborhood?
 What if you lose your smartphone or must rush back to your home country for a family emergency?

 It’s wise to have at least an extra $2,000 in an emergency fund, according to the blog Digital Nomad Soul.
-In fact, it’s a good idea to save at least $8,000 before embarking on a digital nomad life, advises Digital Nomad Soul.
+In fact, they say it’s a good idea to save at least $8,000 before embarking on a digital nomad life.

 3. Create a budget and stick to it